 f.
 Voluntarily liquidating, encumbering, borrowing against, cashing in, changing the beneficiary, terms or conditions of any retirement or pension plan or program that provides any benefit to a spouse or child(ren) of the parties and/or of either or both spouses.

 g.
 Withdrawing funds from joint or individual bank, savings and loan association, and/or credit union accounts, retirement or pension funds (including IRA, Keogh, deferred compensation, or 401(k) accounts), trust brokerage houses or other financial institution accounts, except if such accounts are business accounts; provided however, that no stock broker is restrained from buying, selling or otherwise dealing with any stock, bond or other investment for the account of either spouse or both spouses.
-THE MUTUAL RESTRAINING ORDER IS NOT INTENDED TO RESTRAIN MONIES RECEIVED IN THE FORM OF WAGES.
+THE MUTUAL RESTRAINING ORDER DOES NOT RESTRAIN MONIES RECEIVED IN THE FORM OF WAGES.

 h.
 Removing from the marital residence tangible personal property, other than a spouse’s own clothing and personal effects or tools, equipment, books and papers incidental to the conduct of his/her trade, business or profession.

 i.
-Incurring debt on existing lines of credit or credit cards in the name of the other spouse or in the spouses’ joint names, unless by prior written agreement of the spouses or order of Court.
+Incurring debt on existing lines of credit or credit cards in the name of the other spouse or in the spouses’ joint names, unless by prior written agreement of the spouses or order of court.

-3. The Mutual Restraining Orders shall remain in effect during the pendency of the case unless modified by the Court.
+3. The Mutual Restraining Orders shall remain in effect during the pendency of the case unless modified by the court.